bitnami/charts/bitnami/argo-workflows/README.md

 ### To 9.0.0

 This major updates the MySQL subchart to its newest major, 11.0.0.
-For more information on this subchart's major, please refer to [Mysql upgrade notes](https://github.com/bitnami/charts/blob/main/bitnami/mysql/README.md#user-content-to-1100).
+For more information on this subchart's major, please refer to [MySQL upgrade notes](https://github.com/bitnami/charts/blob/main/bitnami/mysql/README.md#user-content-to-1100).

 ### To 8.0.0